Why do the keypad buttons on drive-up ATMs have Braille dots?

 In summary, the presence of Braille dots on the keypad buttons of drive-up ATMs is essential for providing equal access to banking services for blind individuals.

-← Calculating acceleration of loaded truck half loaded truck and empty truck The influence of aarp in budgetary requests →
+← The mystery of the circle s diameter The influence of aarp in budgetary requests →